zulip/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 !!! warn ""
     This works for all views, including searches.
-    All URLs in Zulip are permalinks.
+    All URLs in Zulip are designed to be shareable.

 ## Link to a specific message